codemaker2015/unity-android-native-library-demo/README.md

 Now you’re ready to test your native plugin!

 To test your project, attach an Android device to your computer and run your project on your device.
-After clicking the button you should see an native Android Toast showing your passed text.
+After loading the application you should see an native Android Toast showing your passed text.
 Here’s a screenshot of what your app should look like.

 ![Screenshot 6](https://github.com/codemaker2015/unity-android-native-library-demo/blob/master/Screenshots/Screenshot6.png)